Philippine Sports Stadium

 The Philippine Sports Stadium, also known as Iglesia ni Cristo Stadium, is a football and track stadium at Ciudad de Victoria, a 140 ha tourism enterprise zone in the towns of Bocaue and Santa Maria, Bulacan, Philippines.
 The stadium was built right next to the Philippine Arena, the world's largest indoor arena.
 It is one of the largest football stadiums in the Philippines with a maximum seating capacity of 25,000.
 Its seating capacity is about twice the seating capacity of the Rizal Memorial Stadium which has a capacity of 12,873.

-PWP Landscape Architecture is responsible for the landscaping work on the area around the stadium dubbed as the Stadium Gardens.
+PWP Landscape Architecture is responsible for the landscaping work on the area around the stadium known as the Stadium Gardens.

-In December 2016, it was reported that the track and field team of the University of the Philippines is a tenant of the stadium.
+Since December 2016, the track and field team of the University of the Philippines Diliman has been a tenant of the stadium.